 It is also a building that brings expatriates and Russians together.
 It is a place of worship, hosts cultural events, is a popular venue for concerts, and is home for those who work with some of the most deprived people in the community.

 The Moscow City authorities have recognised how important the building is, and the serious condition that it is in.
 The foundations need to be secured, the brick and stonework is suffering because of the severe climate, the pipes and cables have not been touched since they were installed and some of the interior is crumbling.
 The City Restoration Programme have said that they will pay about $2m dollars for the actual building work and technical supervision, but St Andrew’s needs to find about $350k to pay for the design work and fees.

 We are asking you to help us find this money in order to preserve St Andrews, to enable our work to continue, to help us be a centre for reconciliation between East and West, and as a symbol of hope for the future.

-If you want to be part of that effort, please visit our Restoration Campaign on JustGiving or contact the Chaplain at email@example.com.
+If you are able to help us, please contact the Chaplain at email@example.com.